szachbagley/flowboarder-api/README.md

 Backend API for Flowboarder built with Node.js and Express with MySQL database - fully containerized with Docker.

+Flowboarder is an application that streamlines AI-powered storyboarding for filmmakers.
+Users define characters, settings, objects, art styles, etc. and the application stores that context.
+Then, the user defines a shot to storyboard, without worrying about repeating all the context for the description.
+The app then gets an AI-generated image of the shot from an image generation model and returns it to the user, who can then use it in storyboarding with Flowboarder's additional tools.

 ## Quick Start (Full Docker Stack)

 ```bash